Dr Juliana Makuchi Nfah-Abbenyi

 A graduate of the University of Yaounde, Cameroon (BA, MA, Doctorat) and McGill University, Canada (Ph.D.), Juliana Makuchi Nfah-Abbenyi is Distinguished Professor of English and Comparative Literature in the Department of English at North Carolina State University.
 Before coming to NC State in 2006, Dr. Nfah-Abbenyi worked at the University of Southern Mississippi and as Distinguished Visiting Woman Scholar of Color at St. Cloud State University, MN.
 Her teaching areas include graduate and undergraduate courses in African literature, postcolonial literary and cultural studies, world literature, women’s and gender studies, as well as seminars on African War Narratives, Feminist Theory, Third World Feminisms, and Postcolonial Theory.
 She writes fiction under the pen name Makuchi.

 Dr. Nfah-Abbenyi is faculty in the English department and has also served in many leadership positions.
-She is currently Assistant Dean for Diversity in the College of Humanities and Social Sciences, https://www.chass.ncsu.edu/about/diversity/; she served as the 42nd President of the African Literature Association (ALA) from 9 April 2016 to 17 June 2017.
-Before that she served one year as the Vice-President and three years on the ALA Executive Council.
-She is currently serving one year as Immediate Past President and 2018 ALA Conference Liaison, http://africanlit.org/; she was selected as a Carnegie African Diaspora Scholar in 2014 and in 2015 was awarded a Carnegie African Diaspora Fellowship to work with faculty and students at the University of Kwazulu-Natal, in Durban, South Africa, on graduate students' research and co-curriculum development project in English Studies, http://www.iie.org/Programs/Carnegie-African-Diaspora-Fellows-Program; in 2009, Chancellor Randy Woodson appointed Dr. Nfah-Abbenyi a Park Faculty Scholar “to further develop the academic enhancement components of the [Park Scholarships] program, with a focus on working with Park Scholars, Class of 2013.”
+She is currently Assistant Dean for Diversity in the College of Humanities and Social Sciences, https://www.chass.ncsu.edu/about/diversity/.
+She served for six years from 2012-2018 on the Executive Council of the African Literature Association (ALA) during which she was elected Vice President; served as the 42nd President of the ALA and as Immediate Past President and 2018 ALA Conference Liaison, http://africanlit.org/.
+She was selected as a Carnegie African Diaspora Scholar in 2014 and in 2015 was awarded a Carnegie African Diaspora Fellowship to work with faculty and students at the University of Kwazulu-Natal, in Durban, South Africa, on graduate students' research and co-curriculum development project in English Studies, http://www.iie.org/Programs/Carnegie-African-Diaspora-Fellows-Program.
+In 2009, Chancellor Randy Woodson appointed Dr. Nfah-Abbenyi a Park Faculty Scholar “to further develop the academic enhancement components of the [Park Scholarships] program, with a focus on working with Park Scholars, Class of 2013.”
 The class held their senior gala on May 10, 2013.

 Dr. Nfah-Abbenyi writes fiction under the pen name Makuchi.
 Her short story, “Woman of the Lake,” a story about the 1986 Lake Nyos disaster that devastated and wiped out entire communities in the North West Region of Cameroon was nominated for the Pushcart Prize.
 She discusses her book The Sacred Door and Other Stories: Cameroon Folktales of the Beba with Frank Stasio on NPR-WUNC's “The State of Things”.
 See her CV for more publications, invited lectures, fiction readings, conference presentations, university, state, national and international activities and engagements.